Click on the category of information for a list of

 the (Health Disciplines) Board."
 This is part of the annual

 registration renewal process.

 The College's review and discussions with other regulated

-professions suggests that the current reflective practice approach
+professions suggests that the past reflective practice

-their perceived strengths and deficiencies, needs to better reflect
+registrants document their perceived strengths and deficiencies,

 This includes increased linkages with continuing education

 Many health professional regulatory colleges are planning or in

 the process of redesigning their continuing competence programs to

 address the relationship between ongoing learning and professional